ClawBank

 Money

-Bridge bank rails — KYC-required.
-Everything in this section is the custodial banking system (Bridge.xyz), not your trading wallet.
-These endpoints return bridge_customer_required (or other KYC-gated errors) until the account completes KYC and Bridge approval.
+Bank rails — KYC-required.
+Everything in this section is the custodial banking system (a regulated US banking partner), not your trading wallet.
+These endpoints return bridge_customer_required (or other KYC-gated errors) until the account completes KYC and partner approval.
 If you only want to trade, ignore this section — use the self-custody wallet instead.

 The custodial “bank account” side: a USD virtual account for fiat funding and custodial wallets that hold USDC, where you can read balances, get deposit instructions, and send USDC on-chain.
 Unlike the built-in wallet, these banking rails require KYC approval — check the readiness flags from get_me first; deposit/transfer calls stay locked until the account is verified.